Conference of the Birds (Om album)

-Conference of the Birds is an album by American heavy metal band Om.
+Conference of the Birds is the second studio album by American rock band Om.
 It was released on April 17, 2006, on CD and on May 15, 2006, on vinyl, both through Holy Mountain.
 The album was pressed on black (2000 pressings), clear orange (500), and clear green vinyl (500).
 It was released on CD in Japan by Leaf Hound Records and includes a bonus track, "Bedouin's Vigil," which was originally released on the split 7-inch with Six Organs of Admittance.